 “I’ve most enjoyed making an impact through Best Buddies, a student organization in which Drake students work with individuals with special needs.
 We’re not mentors; we’re friends, spending time with our buddies on a regular basis to help them develop social, leadership, and other life skills.
 Not only is this experience fun, it aligns well with my dream of becoming an occupational therapist and helping individuals develop the skills people need for independent day-to-day life.”

-Drake Bulldogs have a strong drive to make a difference, whether its leading the creation of a health clinic in Uganda or volunteering with refugees in Des Moines.
-At Drake you can serve through your classes, student organizations, athletics teams, fraternities and sororities, residence life, or a final capstone experience.
-You can also earn academic credit through a service-learning project, in which you lend professional skills an organization or nonprofit.
+Drake Bulldogs have a strong drive to make a difference, whether helping to create a health clinic in Uganda or organizing a chapter of Next Course Food Recovery Network to reduce food waste and hunger in Des Moines.
+At Drake, you can serve through your classes, student organizations, athletics teams, fraternities and sororities, residence life, or a final capstone experience.
+You can also earn academic credit through a service-learning project in which you share professional skills with an organization or nonprofit.

-This not only gives you a life-changing opportunity to learn about the world, ignite a passion for service, and effect change, but it brings you solid leadership skills and leads to better employment prospects.
+These experiences not only gives you a life-changing opportunity to learn about the world, ignite a passion for service, and effect change, but also develop solid leadership skills and leads to better employment prospects.